JCKodel/kfx_dependency_injection/README.md

 with that Firebase implementation.
 The problem is that Dart will return `User` in both cases when we ask the name of the type.
 That's the same reason you have to use the `as`, `hide` and `show` keywords during `import` to avoid class and functions names conflicts.

-So, if you have two classes with the same name and want to register them (since is not possible to register a type more than once), you can differentiate them using the `key` argument:
+So, if you have two classes with the same name and want to register them (since it's not possible to register a type more than once), you can differentiate them using the `key` argument:

 ```dart